openpgpjs/openpgpjs/README.md

 ### How do I get involved?

 You want to help, great!
-Go ahead and fork our repo, make your changes and send us a pull request.
+It's probably best to send us a message on [Gitter](https://gitter.im/openpgpjs/openpgpjs) before you start your undertaking, to make sure nobody else is working on it, and so we can discuss the best course of action.
+Other than that, just go ahead and fork our repo, make your changes and send us a pull request! :)

 ### License